 In the United States, thermal paper roll widths are expressed in inches.
 Popular paper roll widths include 2 1/4, 3 1/8 inches.
 Generally, almost all credit card terminals take a 57mm wide roll, and the receipt printers take an 80mm roll.

 2. Roll Diameter

-To measure the diameter, you must measure from edge to edge of the till roll going directly through the center spindle hole in the roll (The Core). the best way to do this is to put the roll down on a flat surface, with the flat side of the roll on the table so that it cannot roll. this way you can be sure you are measuring the correct side of the roll.
+To measure the diameter, you must measure from edge to edge of the till roll going directly through the center spindle hole (the core) in the roll.
+The best way to do this is to put the roll down on a flat surface, with the flat side of the roll on the table so that it cannot roll.
+This way you can be sure you are measuring the correct side of the roll.

 The diameter of till rolls can vary from anything as small as 20mm to over 250mm.
-The bigger your diameter, the more paper that is on the roll. when measuring the diameter of your roll, it is important to never purchase a roll with a diameter bigger than the recommended size by us.
+The bigger the diameter, the more paper that is winding on the roll.
+When measuring the diameter of your roll, it is important to never purchase a roll with a diameter bigger than the recommended size by the receipt printer.
 This is as the roll may not fit in the machine.

 3. Roll Length

 In the United States, the length of the thermal roll is expressed in feet.
-Thermal papers are commonly sold in lengths of 75, 150, 220 and 230 feet, so you don’t have to stop to reload the paper during a job in which you are printing the receipts for your customers.
+Thermal papers are commonly sold in lengths of 75, 150, 220 and 230 feet.

 4. Core Size

 The core size refers to the diameter of the tube on which the thermal paper is rolled.